lis186/movies-example/movies-schema.json.md

-# Supporting a Modeless UI
+# Handling a Composite Key of References

 This file is part of a series of examples which starts with a [basic&nbsp;modal&nbsp;application][schema-modal].
-This example builds on that; the UI incorporates changes to be modeless, but no changes are required to this file.
-You can find more information about this example in the [companion&nbsp;tutorial][tutorial-modeless].
-A [second&nbsp;version][source-cast] of the modeless UI does include changes in this configuration file.
+This example builds on that, adding a resource that uses a complex key.
+More information about this example can be found in the [companion&nbsp;tutorial][tutorial-cast].
+We assume you are already familiar with the modal application, and we jump straight to the differences between this depot schema and that one.
+The tables and many of the documents are the same; nothing changes until we introduce documents for the cast table below.

     {